base-org/web/apps/base-docs/base-camp/docs/hardhat-testing/hardhat-testing-sbs.md

 Hardhat allow you to test reverts with a set of custom matchers.

-For example, the following code checks that an attemp to call the function `withdraw` reverts with a particular message:
+For example, the following code checks that an attempt to call the function `withdraw` reverts with a particular message:

 ```typescript
 it('shouldn"t allow to withdraw before unlock time', async () => {